rescript-react-native/rescript-react-native/reason-react-native/src/apis/YellowBox.md

 ---

 Warning messages are displayed in white on a yellow background; which is known as a YellowBox.
-Warnings may be trigged with the `warn` method already included the BuckleScript module `Js.Console`.
-This module relates to the `YellowBox` module in React Native.
+Warnings may be trigged with the `Js.Console.warn` function included in BuckleScript.

 ## Methods